 These meals are typically less expensive and you’re less tempted to order that glass of wine.
 This is one of my favorite tips because I personally prefer breakfast over dinner anytime and it means I’m in bed at a reasonable hour.
 Or swap that cocktail date for coffee (more on that here)

 Cancel your gym membership and use your apartment gym or the great outdoors.

-There’s tons of great apps with guided workouts now that are sure to keep you motivated.
+There are tons of great apps with guided workouts now that are sure to keep you motivated.

-Cut the chord and cancel cable!
+Cut the cord and cancel cable!

 There are so many affordable streaming services now that there really isn’t a HUGE need for cable if you’re not TV obsessed.

 Stop getting manicures!